summerginger/DataSweeper_Project/README.md

     With this added information, determining how an applicant is deemed "good" or "bad" for credit card companies.

     Applicants with 3 or more late payments (i.e. 3 times or more of "STATUS" of any 0-5) were classified as "bad" applicants, and any applicants who have less than 3 late payments as "good" applicants.
-The dataframe containing the modified status of applicants is under the name ***new_credit*** and the process of the preliminary data pre-processing steps above are demonstrated in cells 20 to 26 of ***../machine_learning/cleaning_and_preprocessing_data.ipynb***.
+The dataframe containing the modified status of applicants is under the name ***new_credit***,

+    The process of the preliminary data pre-processing steps above are demonstrated in cells 13 to 22 of ***cleaning_and_preprocessing_data.ipynb***.

  - Cleaning and encoding data